NCL Home > Documentation > Functions > Variable manipulators

 The new statement is used to create a new NCL variable, by giving it dimension sizes, the type, and optionally a value for the missing value, or no missing value at all.
 If parameter is not set, then a default missing value appropriate for the variable's type will be assigned.
 The variable created will be filled with this missing value.

 Using new is not the only way to create an NCL variable.
-You can also do this with a simple assignment statement:
+You can also do this with a simple assignment statements and/or literals:

 x = 5.0 ; float scalar